DanielE-J/Pancake-palace/README.md

 * GitHub
     * Source code is hosted on GitHub and deployed using Git Pages.
 * Git
-    * Used to commit and push code during the development opf the Website
+    * Used to commit and push code during the development of the Website
 * Font Awesome
     * Icons obtained from https://fontawesome.com/ were used as the Social media links in the footer section.
 * Favicon.io